table of contents Table of contents

 Upon applying your terraform configuration changes, you will be returned a read-only key value for the heartbeat ping token.
 The token is stored in your tfstate file.

-Multistep API checks
+Multistep checks

-As with Browser checks, when constructing a Multistep API check it is possible to provide the script directly in-line, but the recommended approach is to store scripts in separate files.
+As with Browser checks, when constructing a Multistep check it is possible to provide the script directly in-line, but the recommended approach is to store scripts in separate files.

 For example, a Multistep check can look as follows: